evyd13/nt-series/nt-980/firmware/README.md

 - VIAL.nt980.dk.hex - Firmware for DK version of PCB
 - VIAL.nt980.dk.zip (supporting configurations for VIAL firmware compile)
 - VIAL.nt980.hex - VIAL firmware for original nt-980

+If just looking for basic QMK firmware use QMK Configurator to generate it (or a local build environment for QMK)